lukaskollmer/RuntimeKit/README.md

 RuntimeKit is a Swift library for accessing the Objective-C runtime.
 In addition to providing wrappers around features like method swizzling or associated values, it also provides some type safety.

-As of right now, RuntimeKit only supports method swizzling, replacing a methods implementation with a block and setting associated objects.
+As of right now, RuntimeKit supports method swizzling, replacing a methods implementation with a block, setting associated objects and looking up an object's properties.
 More features will be added over time.

 ## Installation